 Why?
 Because you need to get to a place in your training where you know why something you are doing is or is not working.
 The only way to do that is to have increased sensitivity.

-When you combine these 2 training exercises you can learn to interpret what you are feeling and thereby being able to answer your own questions.
+When you combine these 2 training exercises you can learn to interpret what you are feeling and thereby be able to answer your own questions.

 …Until you feel it, you can’t fix it. 😉